Sprengplatz Grunewald: Situation

-The site is located in Grunewald forest, near the exit Hüttenweg, about 600 m from the highway A 115.
+The site is located in Grunewald forest, near the exit Hüttenweg, about 600 m from highway A 115.
 When the site is used for larger-scale detonations, this also means that a section of the highway is closed, for safety reasons.

 Fire

 There was an unintended detonation at the site, in the morning hours of August 4, 2022.
 This detonation caused other explosions, which put the surrounding forest on fire.
 Because of very dry weather conditions, the fire spread.
 Because of the fire, several lines of Berlin S-Bahn were disrupted.
 Longer range trains had to be diverted, the Avus highway was closed.
 In the afternoon of August 6, railway lines could again operate normally, but the highway remained closed.

 The fire also led to a public discussion, whether a site such as Sprengplatz Grunewald should really be near a site which many people use for recreation, and which is near traffic axes such as Wetzlarer Bahn and Avus.
-Current city mayor, Franziska Giffey said that moving the site to Brandenburg should be contemplated.
+Berlin's mayor at the time, Franziska Giffey, said that moving the site to Brandenburg should be contemplated.
+Barbara Slowik, head of the Berlin Police, supported the continued use of the site, citing the dangers of transporting unexploded munitions over long distances, as well as a lack of suitable alternatives within the city limits.
+She further stated the police remain open to co-operating with the state of Brandenburg, which operates a similar detonation site at Kummersdorf, about 50 km south of Berlin.